bandipara/sql-challenge/README.md

 #### Data Modeling

-Database Design based on CSV data
+Database Design based on CSV data.
+Establishing relationship between different tables and columns to create a reference for Relational Database.

 ![](EmployeeSQL/DBD-Employees.png)